Alcohol packaging warning messages: Canada

 In 2017, "Alcohol can cause cancer" warning labels were added to alcoholic products at a liquor store in Yellowknife, next to existing federally-mandated 1991 warnings (about drinking while pregnant, or driving drunk).
 The labels were added as part of the Northern Territories Alcohol Labels Study, planned to run for eight months.
 Alcohol industry lobbyists stopped the study after only a few weeks, threatening to sue the Yukon government.
-Spirits Canada, Beer Canada and the Canadian Vintners Association alleged that the Yukon government had no legislative authority to add the labels, and would be liable for defamation, defamation, damages for lost sales, and packaging trademark and copyright infringement, because the labels had been added without their consent.
+Spirits Canada, Beer Canada and the Canadian Vintners Association alleged that the Yukon government had no legislative authority to add the labels, and would be liable for defamation, damages for lost sales, and packaging trademark and copyright infringement, because the labels had been added without their consent.

+India

+The Food Safety and Standards Authority of India (FSSAI) requires alcoholic beverages to have a label with the following text: "Consumption of alcohol is injurious to health".

 Ireland

 Backed by the Irish Cancer Society, the government of Ireland will place warning labels on alcoholic beverages, with regard to alcohol's carcinogenic properties.
+The policy should enter into force on May 22, 2026.

 Thailand

 Alcoholic beverages may not be advertised in a manner which directly or indirectly claims benefits or promotes its consumption, and may not show the product or its packaging.
 All advertisements must also be accompanied by one out of five predefined warning messages, lasting at least two seconds for video advertisements or occupying at least 25 percent of the advertisement area for print media.